woq-blended/woq.github.io/_posts/2014-06-03-project-blended.markdown

 In that sense, **de.woq.osgi.java** is dead, long live project **Blended** ...

-_Note: The technical bits of renaming evrything under the covers will take a couple of days._
+_Note: The technical bits of renaming everything under the covers will take a couple of days._